 Suezmax Tankers.
-As at December 31, 2008, the Partnership was a party to capital leases on five Suezmax tankers.
-Under the terms of the lease arrangements, which include the Partnership's contractual right to full operation of the vessels pursuant to bareboat charters, the Partnership is required to purchase these vessels after the end of their respective lease terms for a fixed price.
+As at December 31, 2009, the Partnership was a party to capital leases on five Suezmax tankers.
+Under the terms of the lease arrangements the Partnership is required to purchase these vessels after the end of their respective lease terms for a fixed price.
 At the inception of these leases, the weighted-average interest rate implicit in these leases was 7.4%.
 These capital leases are variable-rate capital leases; however, any change in our lease payments resulting from changes in interest rates is offset by a corresponding change in the charter hire payments received by the Partnership.
-As at December 31, 2008, the remaining commitments under these capital leases, including the purchase obligations, approximated \$226.8 million, including imputed interest of \$22.4 million, repayable as follows:
+As at December 31, 2009, the remaining commitments under these capital leases, including the purchase obligations, approximated \$221.6 million, including imputed interest of \$26.5 million, repayable as follows:

 Year Commitment

-2009 \$134.4 million

-2010 \$8.4 million
+2010 \$23.7 million

-2011 \$84.0 million
+2011 \$197.9 million